-If you’ve been implementing structured data using our schema builder tool, you’ve joined a community of thousands of users who have captured greater search visibility with ease.
+If you’ve been building structured data using our schema builder tool, you’ve joined a community of thousands of users who have captured greater search visibility with ease.

 Schema Builder provides users with the ability to easily build validated JSON-LD structured data markup for any webpage, based on schema.org specification.

-It comes as no surprise, however, that an awesome solution comes with some questions around the challenges clients are facing.
+It comes as no surprise, however, that a topic like schema markup comes with some questions.
 One interesting use case came to us recently where a client asked,

 We set out to solve this challenge with a test on our own pages.